 - Paying close attention to all traffic lights and signs

 Drive the Right Car

 The car that a new driver operates also has a profound effect on the price he or she pays for insurance.
-The make and model of an automobile is one of the factors that insurers consider when computing the cost of a policy.
+The make and model of an automobile are two factors that insurers consider when computing the cost of a policy.

 Another facet of smart driving comes in the form of the high school report card or college transcript.
-Good grades can reap savings in excess of 10% on the yearly premium.
+Good grades can reap savings more than 10 percent on the yearly premium.

-Find the Best Rates on Car Insurance for New Drivers
+Compare Rates on Car Insurance

 By evaluating several different insurance companies in an organized manner, smart drivers will be able to find the car insurance policy that gives them the most personalized protection for the least amount of money.

 Enter your zip code in to compare new driver car insurance quotes now!